Sunlight rays filtering through a dense forest along a dirt path.

 In Chiricahua teachings, fire is never just fire.
 It is spirit, relationship, responsibility, and presence.
 When fire is tended well, it gives warmth, light, and gathering power.
 When fire is neglected or scattered, it can burn or go cold.
 The same is true for the people who carry the healing work of Indigenous communities.

 For over five hundred years, colonization has disrupted the kinship systems, ceremonial practices, languages, and land connections that kept Indigenous peoples in balance.
-The impacts of this disruption, including historical trauma, intergenerational grief, ambiguous loss, lateral violence, and what Quero Apache scholar Maria Yraceburu calls the sorrow felt in our bodies from Mother Earth herself, are not relics of the past.
+The impacts of this disruption, including historical trauma, intergenerational grief, ambiguous loss, lateral violence, and the sorrow felt in our bodies from Mother Earth herself, are not relics of the past.
 They are a living process, carried in the nervous system, in the blood memory (epigenome), in family patterns, and, often, in the very systems designed to help.

 This program exists because most trauma training was built on Western, Educated, Industrial, Rich, Democratic (WEIRD) frameworks that do not account for Indigenous worldviews, collective experience, or the sophisticated healing technologies our ancestors practiced for millennia.
 Before polyvagal theory, we had ceremony.
 Before narrative therapy, we had storywork.
 Before somatic experiencing, we had dance, shaking, and sweating.
 This program reclaims that legacy.